Real answers to your

 Water Heater Services

 Tank water heaters typically last 8–12 years in California, though San Diego's 280–340 ppm hard water can reduce that to 6–9 years without regular flushing.
-Tankless units (Navien, Rinnai, Noritz) last 15–20 years but require annual descaling flushes — skipping them voids the warranty.
+Tankless units (Navien, Rinnai, Noritz) last 15–20 years.

-We recommend a professional flush and anode rod inspection every 12–18 months, which costs $149–$220 and often extends tank life by 3–5 years.
+We recommend a professional flush and anode rod inspection every 12–18 months, often extends tank life by 3–5 years.

 Sewer Line Repair